BritishGeologicalSurvey/stratigraph/README.md

 python integration/fuseki_load.py
 ```

-The intention is to improve the distribution so that Fuseki loads the whole Lexicon graph on startup, with the ability to reproduce the dataset from scratch using the [custom CoreNLP server container](https://github.com/BritishGeologicalSurvey/geo-ner-model#running-in-docker) as above.
+The ideal is to improve the distribution so that Fuseki loads the whole Lexicon graph on startup, with the ability to reproduce the dataset from scratch using the [custom CoreNLP server container](https://github.com/BritishGeologicalSurvey/geo-ner-model#running-in-docker) as above.

 ## Licence